fhpraw/i3rice/README.md

 # i3rice
 for personal purpose only

-feel free to fork, liked, or whatever you want
+feel free to fork, like, or whatever you want